Discover The Tragic True Stories Of History’s Most Infamous Suicides, From Sylvia Plath To Kurt Cobain

 Ted Hughes And Sylvia Plath

-Flickr/summonedbyfellsPlath with husband, Ted Hughes.
+Flickr/summonedbyfellsPlath with her husband, Ted Hughes.

 A nurse arrived at Plath’s house at 9 a.m. to help her care for her children but knew something was wrong when she couldn’t enter the apartment.
 She got the help of a workman and together they broke into the apartment.
 They discovered Plath dead in the kitchen.

 She was found with her head in her gas oven, dead of carbon monoxide poisoning.
-Before she killed herself, Plath had carefully sealed the rooms between her and her sleeping children by covering up the cracks with tape and cloths.
+Before she killed herself, Plath had carefully sealed the rooms between her and her sleeping children by covering up the cracks with tape and cloth.

 Sylvia Plath's Home